The Grief Prophecy is the

 music contained here.
 This intro piece sets the tone very well, before "Night's Blood" explodes into your ears.

-The first song showcases the very tight playing of this band complete with new guitarist,
+The first song showcases the very tight playing of this band complete with new

+passage.
 Epic and majestic, this album gets off to a great start.

-The next song is perennial crowd favorite, and a staple of the live show until the
+The next song is perennial crowd favorite, and a staple of the live show until

-of course, makes this the most accessible track here, I would imagine.
+This, of course, makes this the most accessible track here, I would imagine.
 This album really displays a band that has cemented

 their distinct sound.
 While the trace influences of Maiden and Mayhem are present, this is very much a Dissection album.
 Whereas